zhang134/kngMap/readme.txt

 Execute Step
 ------------
 Step 1: compile codes using make command
-Step 2: ./locate or ./kngmap then come out help information options reuired
+Step 2: ./locate or ./kngmap then come out help information and options reuired

 A running example